guilhermeverissimo/sutton-barto/README.md

-# Reinforcement Learning Implementations
+# Reinforcement Learning - An Introduction
-My own implementations of exercises and examples from the introductory book of Sutton & Barto [1]
+Exercises and examples from the introductory book of Sutton & Barto [1]

 ## Notes:
-- All implementations are based on my own study notes and reflects my own understanding at the time of my reading.
+- All implementations are based on my own study notes and reflects my understanding at the time of my reading.
 - Each file has a summary providing information to locate the example/exercise/subject in the book.

 ## Contents